nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

  options that the maintainer knows are available.

  ## Support-backing

+ This section can be a single value or an array of values, for example: [x, y,z].
+This supports cases where the backing comes from more than one source.
+The documented options include:

  * NONE - There is nobody backing this module
  * HOBBY - The single maintainer maintains the package for fun, does not get any support to continue maintenance.